relaywirelessapi/helium-api/docs/docs/index.md

 3. **Efficient Data Loading**: Reduce over-fetching and under-fetching of data common in REST APIs.
 4. **Developer Experience**: Better tooling, introspection, and documentation capabilities.

 GraphQL travels the same HTTP routes as REST, but gives you far more control.
-Using endpoints (persistent queries) — pre-defined calls you invoke by ID — you keep the convenience of familiar endpoints while gaining GraphQL’s precision and efficiency in a single request.
+Using endpoints (persistent queries), you keep the convenience of familiar endpoints while gaining GraphQL’s precision and efficiency in a single request.

 Learn more about [GraphQL](https://graphql.org/learn/).